gradle/gradle/design-docs/model-rules-targets.md

 2. For each binary `b`, the inputs source sets for `b` include all the source sets owned by `b`.
 3. For each binary `b` owned by component `c`, the source sets for `b` include all the source sets owned by `c`.

-Missing features that prevent such rules from being implemented:
+Missing features that prevent such rules from being implemented in a plugin:

-- apply rules to all subjects that match some predicate.
+- Apply rules to all subjects that match some predicate.
-    - most often match on type.
+    - Most often match on type.
-- reference subject relative to some other object.
+- Reference subject relative to some other object.
-- reference inputs relative to subject.
+- Reference inputs relative to subject.

-- ideally statically typed, no path strings.
+Ideally statically typed, for early feedback and authoring support, and to allow inference without execution.

 ## Programmatic creation and binding of rules